emqx/emqx-docs/en_US/security/authn/authn.md

 To enable TLS authentication for clients, one may add an `ssl` listener with `verify_peer` verify option set.
-The default `ssl` MQTT listener is run on 8883 port:
+The default `ssl` MQTT listener is run on the 8883 port:

 ```hocon
 listeners.ssl.default {